The Feelies: Film appearances

 The band was featured in the 1986 Jonathan Demme movie, Something Wild, playing a band at a high school reunion.
-Credited as "The Willies", they performed bits of five songs, including "Crazy Rhythms" and "Loveless Love" as well as covers of David Bowie's "Fame" and the Monkees' "I'm a Believer" (written by Neil Diamond).
+Credited as "The Willies", they performed bits of five songs, including "Crazy Rhythms" and "Loveless Love", as well as covers of David Bowie's "Fame" and the Monkees' "I'm a Believer" (written by Neil Diamond).

 No Feelies songs appeared on the Something Wild soundtrack, but their song "Too Far Gone" was included on the Married to the Mob soundtrack, another Demme film.
-Million and Mercer were also brought together by director Susan Seidelman to create the score for her film, Smithereens.
-Demme included the song "Let's Go" from the band's second album Good Earth in his 2002 film, The Truth About Charlie; it is also featured on the soundtrack of Noah Baumbach's 2005 film The Squid and the Whale.
+Million and Mercer were also brought together by director Susan Seidelman to create the score for her debut feature-film, Smithereens.
+Demme included the song "Let's Go" from the band's second album, Good Earth, in his 2002 film, The Truth About Charlie; it is also featured on the soundtrack of Noah Baumbach's 2005 film, The Squid and the Whale, and the 2023 film Robot Dreams.

 Their song "When Company Comes" from their Good Earth album was featured in the 2018 movie The Miseducation of Cameron Post.